Pioneer Recipes

 Have you made some pioneer recipes your ancestors made many years ago?
 They didn’t have the ingredients we have today, so they had to make do with what they had.
 And make do is what they did for sure.
 They had to fill the belly because they were traveling in covered wagons, in most cases, with limited access to the General Store, back in the day.

-Plus, even when they got to their destination, it could have been months or years before regular food supplies or merchant stores were readily available to them.
+Plus, even when they got to their destination, it could have been months or years before regular food supplies or merchant stores were readily available to them to purchase ingredients to make their favorite dish.

-These pioneer recipes are pretty well known, but I want to put them in printable form so you, my readers, can print them now before you may need them.
+These pioneer recipes are pretty well known, but I want to put them in printable form so you, my readers, can print them now before you need them.
+This is a post I wrote some years ago, but I felt the need to update it now based on the challenges I’m reading on social media and hearing about on the TV.

 Of course, if you cook from scratch you know several recipes to get you by if the grocery stores are shut down for days, weeks, or months.